What Makes a Sustainable Comforter (or Duvet Insert) Truly Eco-Friendly?

 Once you understand the system, greenwashing becomes easy to spot — and real sustainability becomes impossible to ignore.

-What makes a comforter truly sustainable?
+What makes an eco friendly comforter truly sustainable?

 A sustainable comforter is one that’s eco-friendly from start to finish — not just in the material.
 That means responsibly farmed fibers (like regenerative wool), clean chemical-free processing, minimal packaging, long-lasting durability, and a biodegradable end of life.

-The easiest way to care for a wool duvet is to use a removable cover and air it out regularly.
+The easiest way to care for a an eco friendly wool duvet is to use a removable cover and air it out regularly.
 Spot clean if needed, but avoid machine washing or dryers, as heat and agitation can damage the fibers.
 For a deeper clean, choose professional wool care or eco dry cleaning.

 New wool can carry a faint natural scent from lanolin, the waxy coating on wool fibers.
 This usually fades quickly with use and airing.
 A light natural smell is a sign of authenticity — and far safer than chemical odors from synthetics.

-How long should a sustainable comforter last?
+How long should an eco friendly comforter last?

-With proper care, a high-quality wool duvet or sustainable comforter can last 10–15 years.
+With proper care, a high-quality eco friendly wool duvet or sustainable comforter can last 10–15 years.
 Its resilience means you won’t have to replace it as often as synthetic or down bedding, saving you money while reducing waste.